M-Ahadi/BaleRed/README.md

 The Downloader node helps you to download Photo, Video and Document messages in your local system.

 The Uploader node helps you to upload any file in your local system to bale servers and send it to any user you want.

-Tasks for future:

-- [X] Add purchase handler

-- [X] Add node for money request

-- [X] Add node for template message

-- [X] Make it compatible to mix buttons with photos

 # What is Bale Red